comp-6905/courseProject/README.md

 > Customer Register module

-> Car listing for Customer
+> Car listing for Customer/Visitor

 > Car listing for Admin

-> Add car to system by Admin
+> Car management by Admin

+> Payment by Customer

+> Reservation page

+> Info/Contact page

 > MongoDB database handling

-FrontEnd branch - Design for front-end views and implementation

 For testing system:

 > Administrator is the user registered with name 'admin';

-Prototype including:

-> First page

-> About page

-> Register page

-> Login page